mariusklocke/liga-manager-api/README.md

 ## Users & Permissions

-Since this application generates code when starting up (Doctrine proxy classes), it is advisable NOT to mount the project dir into the container.
 The recommended development model is: Use a `build` config for the `php` service in `docker-compose.yml` and rebuild the container when changing sources.
 This should be sufficiently fast due to Docker build layer caching.
 Rebuilding the container on changes can be automated by running `docker compose watch`.